yigitaksoy/Digital-House/README.md

 ## Overview

-Digital House is a Digital Agency located in the heart of Amsterdam.
-Digital House offers services such as Web Design, Web Development, and Digital marketing.
+This the main website for Digital House, a Digital Agency located in the heart of Amsterdam.
+The website aims to target individuals, and business around the world who are looking for digital services such as Web Design, Web Development & Coding, and Digital Marketing for their needs.
 The website's main focus is to promote, and inform potential clients about their services, and raise brand awareness.

-The website is fully responsive, and accessible on a wide range of mobile devices, and tablets.
+The website was also built with mobile-first design in mind, and accessible on a wide range of mobile devices, and tablets.

 ## Contents Table